raquo/scala-dom-types/README.md

 ## TODO

-* Write a better README
+* Revise the README
+* Publish to Maven Central

 ## Example Component